Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 These decisions are broader than one product but may not require enterprise-wide governance.

+Domain-level authority can combine local knowledge with accountability for wider coherence.

-## Example: Enterprise Architecture Decisions
+### Enterprise Architecture Decisions

-Enterprise Architecture may own, facilitate, or govern decisions such as:
+Depending on the operating model, Enterprise Architecture may decide, facilitate, or govern decisions such as:

 - Enterprise architecture principles
 - Strategic platforms